KeitaW/oldblog/content/pages/author.md

 <p>
 <img src="images/face.png" alt="face" style="float:right;width:60;">
 I'm a Ph.D. student at University of Tokyo and a research associate at RIKEN Center for Brain Science.
-I'm currently working on the development of software of unsupervised spatiotemporal pattern detection for neuronal spike activity data using Machine Learning.
+I'm currently developing software for uncovering the spatiotemporal characteristics of neural population activity to read neural codes and to model the circuit mechanisms underlying various brain functions.
 </p>